Playing For KeepsDr. Erwin W. Lutzer | August 11, 2013

 Folks, if you don’t see that in your life and deeply repent, your marriage is always going to be in difficulty.
 There will always be obstacles to harmony.
 So the second principle is the principle of self-examination.

-And now I am speaking to the wives, though it could be the other way around.
-You understand that when I preach this it could be flipped.
-It could be the wife versus the husband, or the husband versus the wife.
-But the simple fact is that everyone who is addicted has one agenda and that is this.
-He wants to continue on in the way in which he is living without interruption and with a minimal amount of problems and hassles.
+And now I am speaking to the wives, though it could be the other way around—you understand that when I preach this, it could be flipped, it could be the wife versus the husband, or the husband versus the wife.
+But the simple fact is that everyone who is addicted has one agenda and that is this: He wants to continue on in the way in which he is living without interruption and with a minimal amount of problems and hassles.
 That’s his great desire.

 Then I would say, “All right, now what I want you to do is to write your own faults.
 Here’s another sheet of paper.”
-“Oh let’s see, well you know I guess I did lose my temper one time and yeah, it’s true I hit her, but not very hard.”
+“Oh let’s see, well, you know, I guess I did lose my temper one time and yeah, it’s true I hit her, but not very hard.”

 My friend, do you see the problem?
-Do you see how we can see other people’s faults with 20-20 vision and we ourselves can be filled with pride and anger and self-serving and all those things, and we are as blind as a brick on the wall to see it.
-Communication!
+Do you see how we can see other people’s faults with 20/20 vision and we ourselves can be filled with pride and anger and self-serving and all those things, and we are as blind as a brick on the wall to see it.
+Communication.

 I find it incredible to think that there are some parents who think that the way in which they really should raise their families is to be super-critical of everybody.
 So you have a wife who is super-critical of her husband, a husband who is super-critical of his wife, and they even bring up the children that way.
-Constantly these children are making mistakes.
+Constantly, these children are making mistakes.
 They can’t obey.
-No matter what they do it’s wrong.
+No matter what they do, it’s wrong.
 My friend, do you realize how you are destroying any possibility of a relationship?

 The man said, “Well, since I’m getting rid of her in a month anyway, I guess I can try the experiment.”
 So all that he did was praise her and thank her for everything.
 In any area in which he wanted her to improve he would always say, “You know, this is really great.”
 Instead of coming home and looking at what was in the frying pan, and sarcastically suggesting that it was an unidentified frying object, he now spoke words of love and compassion.
-Well you know the rest of the story.
-Of course, within a month they had a second honeymoon.
-The words that come out of our mouths!
+Well, you know the rest of the story.
+Of course, within a month, they had a second honeymoon.
+The words that come out of our mouths.

 Now something else that is so critical in a relationship is listening.
 You must talk to each other and you must listen.
 I know I have problems with that.
 I think all of us as men do—to listen.
 One woman said to me, “My husband won’t talk to me.
 He sits there like the great stone face.”
 Yeah, I understand.
 I wonder why he doesn’t talk to you.
 I’ll bet...Wait a moment.
 I’m the pastor.
-I venture to say (laughter) that he probably talks to his friends.
-He probably talks to them very freely and tells them about everything that is going on in his life, and he gets home and he won’t talk to his wife.
+I venture to say [laughter] that he probably talks to his friends.
+He probably talks to them very freely and tells them about everything going on in his life, and he gets home and he won’t talk to his wife?
 I have a suspicion as to why he doesn’t.
 It’s because he fears being judged.
 He thinks to himself, “She’s going to shame me.
 She’s going to blame me.
 She’s going to ask what kind of a person I am to have these kinds of struggles.”

 If your husband begins to talk to you, you need to enter into his world and realize that this talk, no matter how hard it is, is really bringing about healing.
 You have to be at his side.

 Number five is the principle of forgiveness.
 This is a huge topic and I preached on it before in more detail.
 One writer says, “Couples don’t fall out of love, but they fall out of repentance.”
-The ability to forgive!
+The ability to forgive.

 There is a story I’d like to tell you about a man whose name is John Barger.
 This is taken from the book Sacred Marriage.
 I have no clue who this man is but he says, “My relatives grew up on the streets during the depression, learning the fury and scorn that characterizes so many people in dire circumstances, drinking, seeing women, etc.” He said, “As a result, I swaggered through marriage for many years, ruling my wife, Susan, and my seven children with an iron hand, while citing Scripture as justification for my privileges and authority.
 Years of dominating my wife and children left them habitually resentful, even fearful of me, unwilling to challenge me because of the fury it might provoke.
 I alienated my wife and my children and lost their love.
 Home was not a pleasant place to be either for me or for them.
 Susan would have walked out of the marriage were it not for the fact that we had children.”

 Now men, get this.
-“I quit defending myself when I was judged too harshly, for the important thing was not to be right or well thought of but to love.
-It took three years of patience, listening and growing in Susan’s trust, hundreds of hours talking until Susan’s anger dissipated.
-She became loving, trusting and caring.”
+“I quit defending myself when I was judged too harshly, for the important thing was not to be right or well thought of, but to love.
+It took three years of patience, listening, and growing in Susan’s trust; hundreds of hours talking until Susan’s anger dissipated.
+She became loving, trusting, and caring.”

-Some of you should go home and have a long honest talk, accepting each other, connecting your souls and saying, “By God’s grace we don’t have to divorce.
+Some of you should go home and have a long honest talk, accepting each other, connecting your souls and saying, “By God’s grace, we don’t have to divorce.
 We don’t have to live this way in a loveless relationship.
 We can have true companionship,” which is after all exactly what God intended.

 Would you join me as we pray?

-Our Father, however imperfectly this message was preached we pray today that you might work in the hearts of many couples, some of whom may be in a relationship that is frayed with anger and resentment and mistrust.
+Our Father, however imperfectly this message was preached, we pray today that you might work in the hearts of many couples, some of whom may be in a relationship frayed with anger and resentment and mistrust.
 Come to us, Lord Jesus, and show your glory in the midst of our marriages.
 Overcome the bitterness.
 May there be forgiveness.
 May there be understanding.
 May trust be rebuilt, we pray.

 And now before I close this prayer, I am talking to you, the congregation, and all who are listening.
 If God has talked to you, would you talk to Him right now?
-Would you tell Him what He has spoken to you about, and by His grace would you agree to be obedient?
+Would you tell Him what He has spoken to you about, and by His grace, would you agree to be obedient?
 You tell Him that right now.